jschmidt1041/Data-Portfolio/README.md

 ![image](https://github.com/jschmidt1041/Data-Portfolio/assets/134094475/02105545-f777-4115-8554-47a072042322)

-This is my Data Portfolio for my Master of Science in Data Analytics from Western Governor's University.
-I expect to graduate in Fall 2024 and will be adding new projects to this portfolio over time.
+This is my Data Science Portfolio for my Master of Science in Data Analytics from Western Governor's University - earned summer 2024.